Organisers

 Zahra Hosseini holds a PhD in Communication and Media (Tampere University).
 She has experience in technology integration (TPACK), technology acceptance models (TAM and TUATU), and migrants’ cultural inclusion.
 As a postdoctoral researcher at Trust-M, she did empirical research on migrant trust in public services in Finland.
 Her current study focuses on the acceptance of AI chatbots among migrants.
 Zahra’s professional concern is using digitalization for an inclusive society.

-Joel Hakkarainen is a conference assistant in Trust-M. He is a Master of Social Sciences with a specialization in sociology.
-Aiming for doctoral studies, he is further developing his academic expertise as a coordinator for the ETMU Conference, building on two years of experience as a research assistant in multiple research projects.
+Joel Hakkarainen is a conference assistant in Trust-M. He holds a Master's degree in Social Sciences with a major in sociology.
+Before commencing his doctoral studies, he is further developing his academic expertise as a coordinator for the ETMU Conference, building on two years of experience as a research assistant in multiple research projects.